Dry & Dehydrated Skin Guide

 Skincare Routine Shop Products

-Dry skin is associated with reduced barrier lipids, while dehydrated skin reflects reduced water content and increased transepidermal water loss (TEWL).
-These changes commonly present as tightness, rough texture, and decreased elasticity.
+Dry skin is commonly linked to reduced barrier lipids, while dehydrated skin reflects reduced water content and increased transepidermal water loss (TEWL).
+These often show up as tightness, rough texture, dullness, and reduced elasticity.

-Korean skincare management prioritizes low-irritation hydration layering, barrier-supporting ingredients, and moisturizers that reduce TEWL to restore moisture balance.
+Korean skincare management prioritizes low-irritation hydration layering, barrier-lipid support, and moisturizers that reduce TEWL to restore moisture balance.

-This guide outlines key causes, evidence-based ingredients, and routine structure for dry and dehydrated skin.
+This guide outlines key causes, practical ingredients, and routine structure for dry and dehydrated skin.

 Still unsure? 🔍 How to Shop